apferscher/apferscher.github.io/_posts/2024-05-08-phd-symposium.md

 ---
 layout: post
-title:  "Postdoc at the University of Oslo"
+title:  "Start as Postdoc at the University of Oslo"
 date:   2023-09-19 13:00:00 +0100
 ---